Why become a landlord?

 Where the joint owners of a property are not married or in a civil partnership, they can agree to share the income from the property in whatever ratio they choose, although this profit- sharing ratio would normally reflect the underlying beneficial ownership of the property.

-If you want to split the property income in unequal shares, instruct your solicitor to acquire the property as tenants-in- common with a declaration of trust showing the ownership split.
-If you own the property as joint tenants it is quite simple to change to tenants-in-common, but there can be an SDLT (LBTT in Scotland) charge where the property is mortgaged.
+If you want to split the property income in unequal shares, instruct your solicitor to acquire the property as tenants-in- common in the ratio of ownership desired.
+Where you already own the property as joint tenants it is quite simple to change to tenants-in-common, but there can be a land tax charge where the property is mortgaged.

 When the property is sold, any capital gain arising must be split according to the beneficial ownership of each owner.

-In comparison, individuals pay income tax at rates up to 45% and Capital Gains Tax (CGT) on gains from residential property at 18% or 28%.
-However, the company’s taxable capital gains are calculated differently to those of an individual, so the tax rates are not directly comparable.
-Also, there may be further tax and National Insurance charges when you extract funds from your company.
+In comparison, individuals pay income tax at rates of up to 45% and Capital Gains Tax (CGT) on gains from residential property at 18% or 28%.
+However, there may be further significant tax and National Insurance charges when you extract funds from your company.